-It is our pleasure to provide this 2024 Amendment Guide.
-We hope it is of value to Florida voters as they evaluate each of the six constitutional amendments that will be presented to them on their ballot.
-Each amendment is unique and should be considered seriously.
+On election day, November 5, 2024, more than 10 million Floridians will cast their votes.
+For this election, the six proposed constitutional amendments on the November ballot originate from two sources: the Florida Legislature and citizen initiatives.
+Regardless of how a measure makes it to the ballot, all amendments require a 60 percent voting majority to pass.
 Repealing any amendment that has passed would require a new ballot initiative garnering 60 percent of the vote in a subsequent election.
 As always, the mission of The James Madison Institute is to inform citizens so that, together, we may chart the course of making Florida an even more prosperous state.
 It is in that context that we offer this analysis.